Cosmological simulations of the generation of cluster-scale radio emission from turbulent re-acceleration: Introduction

 MegaRHs show promise to reveal the physical properties of the outskirts of galaxy clusters, in a $\sim 30$ times larger volume than what has been possible to date.
-They may also help understand particle acceleration and magnetic field amplification in very weakly collisional plasmas \citep[e.g.][]{bl11,bj14,2016PNAS..113.3950R, PhysRevLett.131.055201,zhou2023magnetogenesis, 2018ApJ...863L..25S,2022hxga.book...56K}.
+They may also help understand particle acceleration and magnetic field amplification in very weakly collisional plasmas \citep[e.g.][]{bl11,bj14,2016PNAS..113.3950R, PhysRevLett.131.055201,zhou2023magnetogenesis, 2018ApJ...863L..25S,2022hxga.book...56K}, as well as to better explore the connection between reacceleration and electron injection by quasi perpendicular shocks in the ICM \citep[ICM; e.g.][]{guo14a,ha21,boula24}.